orwiad10/ps_stig_tools/README.md

 The Stig_suite is a big group of different functions that attempts to encompass the full workflow from stig downloads to a completed check list.
 Ive uploaded the menu based version right now, i may upload a more formal version of it that is more parameter based and can accept lists of devices instead of doing one at a time, this version is really just a prototype.

-If you need any assistance or have question, you can message me on Reddit under the same username.

 DISCLAIMER: Some checks in the manual scripts are only "good enough" on accuracy and functionallity. please review the code and result becuase if you fail your ATO because of me, i warned you.